 You can add multiple breaks to a shift and you have different options.
 Mainly you can decide:

-- It's duration (first box on the left)
+The duration (by entering it in the first box on the left)

-- Published shifts appear with solid lines around them (Blue arrow)
+Published shifts appear with solid lines around them

 Protip: To minimize the number of notifications sent.
 We recommend that you publish only once your schedule is complete.